 Operating Income (loss).
-We realized a loss from our operating activities in the Current Quarter of \$71,846 as compared to an operating income of \$1,718,039 in the Previous Quarter.
-This decrease is due to the realization of a reduction in revenues generated in the Current Quarter in conjunction with an increase in both our Research & Development expenditures and Selling & General Administrative expenditures.
+We realized a loss from our operating activities in the Current Six Month Period of \$152,415 as compared to an operating income of \$3,095,208 in the Previous Six Month Period.
+This decrease is due to the realization of a reduction in our revenues generated in the Current Six Month Period (for the reasons explained above) in conjunction with increases in both our Research & Development expenditures and Selling & General Administrative expenditures.

 Interest Expense.
-Interest expense decreased by 47.4% in the Current Quarter to \$102,748 from \$195,494 in the Previous Quarter.
-This is due to lower interest payments on our current Senior Loan with HSBC Bank NA than on the previous secured debentures.
-Please refer to Note 9 - Loans and Notes Payable to the Unaudited Consolidated Financial Statements for further details pertaining to this HSBC Loan for more information on this.
+Interest expense decreased by 52.3% in the Current Six Month Period to \$183,489 from \$384,341 in the Previous Six Month Period.
+This is due to:

+- lower interest payments on our current Senior Loan with HSBC Bank NA than on the previous secured debentures which existed in the Previous Quarter (and now fully redeemed); and - reduction of the Principal Amount on the said HSBC Bank Senior Loan on or around March 28, 2018 from \$6,789,736 to now \$1,755,591.
+Please refer to Note 9 Loans and Notes Payable to the Unaudited Consolidated Financial Statements for further details pertaining to this HSBC Loan for more information on this.

 Other Income.
-In the Current Quarter, we had Other Income of \$6,655 as compared to \$49,416 in the Previous Quarter resulting in a decrease by 86.5%.
+In the Current Six Month Period, we had Other Income of \$90,670 as compared to \$136,059 in the Previous Six Month Period resulting in a decrease by 33.4%.
 This category is subject to fluctuations as it usually reflects Value Added Tax rebates from purchases made outside of the European Union by our UK operations and therefore changes according to the level of such purchases.

-Net Income.
-In the Current Quarter, we had a net loss of \$167,939 as compared to net income of \$1,571,961 in the Previous Quarter.
-This is attributable to the decrease in our overall revenues in conjunction with an increase in key areas of expenditures (Research & Development and Selling and General Administrative).
+Net Income (Loss).
+In the Current Six Month Period, we had a net loss of \$245,264 as compared to net income of \$2,846,926 in the Previous Six Month Period.
+This is attributable to the decrease in our overall revenues (for the reasons explained above) in conjunction with an increase in key areas of expenditures (Research & Development and Selling and General Administrative).

-Comprehensive Income.
-In the Current Quarter, our Comprehensive Income was \$787,998 compared to \$1,993,121 in the Previous Quarter, representing a decrease of 60.5%.
-The decrease is a reflection of the loss realized in the Current Quarter.
-Comprehensive Income benefited from an increase in the foreign currency translation adjustment of \$955,937 in the Current Quarter as compared to \$421,160 in the Previous Quarter.
+Comprehensive Income (Loss).
+In the Current Six Month Period, our Comprehensive Income was \$329,672 compared to \$3,614,813 in the Previous Six Month Period, representing a decrease of 90.9%.
+The decrease is a reflection of the loss realized in the Current Six Month Period.
+Comprehensive Income benefited from a foreign currency translation adjustment of \$57,936 in the Current Six Month Period as compared to \$767,887 in the Previous Six Month Period.